 When is a good time to outsource bookkeeping?

 When you first start your business, you’re probably able to take care of things yourself.
-But as you start to grow, it’s a good idea to have someone in your corner that knows the common financial pitfalls businesses face, and can help you avoid them.
+But as you start to grow, it’s a good idea to have a small business accountant in your corner that knows the common financial pitfalls businesses face, and can help you avoid them.